storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 1. They are not solid enough to protect products from rats and insects.

-2. They require good rooms or store for safe-keeping.
+2. They require good rooms or stores for safekeeping.

 These are used for fresh perishable products such as fruits, vegetables, meat, fish, etc.